-Wednesday, November 13, 2024
+Wednesday, December 18, 2024

 Reviews and Comments by Ken Burke

 I invite you to join me on a regular basis to see how my responses to current cinematic offerings compare to the critical establishment, which I’ll refer to as either the CCAL (Collective Critics at Large) if they’re supportive or the OCCU (Often Cranky Critics Universe) when they go negative.
-However, due to COVID concerns I’m mostly addressing streaming options with limited visits to theaters, where I don’t think I’ve missed much anyway, though better options may be on the horizon.
-(Note: Anything in bold blue [some may look near purple] is a link to something more in the review.)
+However, due to COVID concerns I’m mostly addressing streaming options with limited visits to theaters, where I don’t think I’ve missed much anyway, but better options are on the horizon.
+(Note: Anything in bold blue below [some may look near purple] is a link to something more in the review.)

 My reviews’ premise: “You can’t please everyone, so you got to please yourself.”